mcmtroffaes/homepage/posts/2014-05-15-unicode-patches-merged.markdown

 tags: hakyll, agda
 ---

-Thanks to the speedy response of the pcre-regex-builtin and highlighting-kate developers, enabling Agda syntax highlighting in Hakyll just became a little bit simpler:
+Thanks to the speedy responses of the regex-pcre-builtin and highlighting-kate developers, enabling Agda syntax highlighting in Hakyll just became a little bit simpler: